dsquid2002/university/zoo-hotel/README.md

 # Summary of the Veterinary Hotel Management Project

 ## Objective
 Develop an application for managing a veterinary hotel, overseeing entities such as caretakers, veterinarians, and habitats with trees.
+The framework po-ulib1.jar intended to interact with the user was designed by the Instituto Superior Técnico Computer Science department.

 ## Document Structure